 Never Borrow Sorrow from Tomorrow Deal only with the present — never step into tomorrow, For God asks us just to trust Him and to never borrow sorrow, For the future is not ours to know, and it may never be, So let us live and give our best and […]

-It’s an acronym I learnt this week from All is Grace, Brennan Manning’s memoirs.
+It’s an acronym I learnt this week from All is Grace, Brennan Manning’s memoir.
 He was describing his time in a rehab facility for his alcoholism when he received feedback from his fellow alcoholics in a peer review worksheet.
 I SEE YOU USING THE FOLLOWING DIVERSIONS TO KEEP FROM DEALING […]

 For the apostle Paul, he knew what a dark place was like.
 But he found an antidote for thoughts of suicide.
 To him, darkness was a close friend.
 Always present, never leaving, clinging on like a wet shirt.
 Life sucked.
 No joy, no hope.
 As he sat with me I […]